richard-to/nd-data-modeling-postgres/README.md

 ## Purpose of the database

 - Sparkify's analytics team wants to understand what songs their users are listening to
-- Currently song user activity data are stored in log files formatted in JSON format
+- Currently song and user activity data are stored in log files formatted in JSON
 - The JSON data is not easy to query
 - This database was created to make it easier for Sparkify's analytics team to find insights using SQL